PabloMSanAla/fabada/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 We try to make as simple as possible the usage of FABADA.
-For that purpose we have create a pypi package to install FABADA in its latest version.
+For that purpose we have create a PyPI and Conda package to install FABADA in its latest version.

 ### Prerequisites

 The first requirement is to have a version of Python greater than 3.5.
-Although pypi install the prerequisites itself, FABADA has two dependecies.
+Although PyPI install the prerequisites itself, FABADA has two dependecies.

 * [Numpy](https://numpy.org/)
 * [Scipy](https://www.scipy.org/)